arvindacharya2004/bmi_calculator/README.md

 # bmi_calculator

-A new Flutter project.
+A new Flutter project for calculating Body Mass Index .

 ## Getting Started

+This is my second flutter project
-This project is a starting point for a Flutter application.
+This project is completely developed by Arvind Acharya

 A few resources to get you started if this is your first Flutter project: